 BCAA or Branched Chain Amino Acids

-Where does the name come from, and what are they?
+Where does the name BCAA come from, and what are they?

 BCAA stands for Branched Chain Amino Acids.
 Branched chain amino acids are basically amino acids composed in a certain molecular structure.
 Amino acids are the building blocks of proteins, and the importance of protein to the human body cannot be overstated.
 As a result, many athletes and professionals take an extra serving of BCAAs to help them in their training and muscle development.
 BCAA supplements are legal in the United States.
 The most common BCAAs are valine, leucine and isoleucine.
 Since our body does not produce BCAAs on its own, we must get them from our diet.
 Amino acids have multiple functions related to energy production during and after physical exercise, so they are needed in fairly high quantities.

 Branched chain amino acids are often used to treat a wide variety of diseases.
 Some examples are brain conditions due to liver disease and elderly and cancer patients who are confined to bed to reduce muscular atrophy.
 Many people, especially those who try to lead a healthy lifestyle, use BCAAs to prevent fatigue and improve concentration.
 Others take branched-chain amino acid supplements to improve athletic performance and reduce muscle breakdown.